Skip to main content

 • Argon

-Doctors and other health professionals who use these lasers need special training in how to operate and safely handle them.
+Doctors and other health experts who use these lasers need special training in how to use and safely handle them.

 Carbon dioxide (CO2) lasers

-The CO2 laser can cut or vaporize (dissolve) tissue with fairly little bleeding.
-It does very little damage to the surrounding or deep tissue.
-This type of laser is sometimes used to treat pre-cancers and some early-stage cancers.
+CO2 lasers don’t go deep into tissues like Nd: YAG lasers.
+They can cut or vaporize (dissolve) tissue and cause little bleeding.
+They do little damage to the surrounding or deep tissue.
+They are used to treat pre-cancers and some early-stage cancers.

 Argon lasers